Phone: 443 499 6444

-Teun Goudriaan, a Professor in the Department of Oriental Languages at the University in Utrecht, Netherlands, and author of many books on Tantra, describes tantrism as "systematic quest for salvation or spiritual excellence by realizing and fostering the divine within one's own body, one that is simultaneous union of the masculine-feminine and spirit-matter and has the ultimate goal of realizing the "primal blissful state of non-duality."
+Teun Goudriaan, a Professor in the Department of Oriental Languages at the University in Utrecht, Netherlands, and author of many books on Tantra, describes tantrism as a "systematic quest for salvation or spiritual excellence by realizing and fostering the divine within one's own body, one that is the simultaneous union of the masculine-feminine and spirit-matter and has the ultimate goal of realizing the "primal blissful state of non-duality."

-Tantra is a way to connect to yourself and the Universe, tap into your inner power, heal self on all levels: mental, emotional, physical; learn to connect with a partner on the deepest levels, improve relationships, improve love-making skills; heal sexual dysfunctions for both – men and women; finding the kind of sexual pleasure you wouldn't know otherwise; live in a bliss.
+Tantra is a way to connect to yourself and the Universe, tap into your inner power, heal self on all levels: mental, emotional, physical; learn to connect with a partner on the deepest levels, improve relationships, improve love-making skills; heal sexual dysfunctions for both – men and women; finding the kind of sexual pleasure you wouldn't know otherwise; live in bliss.

-I would also add that Tantra is the Magical tradition, sorcery that is based on the understanding of this world, this reality; understanding of the law of cause and effect.
+I would also add that Tantra is the Magical tradition, sorcery that is based on the understanding of this world, this reality; the understanding of the law of cause and effect.

-To this day, many people believe that Tantra is a black magic.
+To this day, many people believe that Tantra is black magic.
 Traditionally, the word Tantrica is used to describe a black magician.
-And here, in US, people think that Tantra means sex orgies.
+And here, in the US, people think that Tantra means sex orgies.
 Not that long ago, I have invited Tantiricas for a meet-and-greet.
 A few women and one man attended.
 I was surprised to see a man, I've never met a male Tantrica.
 Asked him to introduce himself.
-He said, he is new to Tantra, but really curios and came to participate in Tantric sex... after a long pause, all women exploded with loud laugh.
+He said, he is new to Tantra, but really curious and came to participate in Tantric sex... after a long pause, all women exploded with a loud laugh.
 As I said, Tantrica is a black magician.
 And here he is in a room with three black magicians asking for sex.
 Don’t remember when last time I laughed that much.
-Ignorance can be a bliss, but it can also become a death sentence.
+Ignorance can be bliss, but it can also become a death sentence.

-However, tantra is one of the most important Indian traditions, representing the practical aspect of the Vedic tradition.
+However, Tantra is one of the most important Indian traditions, representing the practical aspect of the Vedic tradition.
 The main deities worshipped are Shiva and Shakti.
 The most vigorous aspects of Vedic traditions evolved as an esoteric system of knowledge in the Tantras.
 The Atharva Veda is considered to be one of the prime tantric scriptures.